Dual Degree - King's College London

 The second year runs from October until September of the following year.

-Students will enrol in any of the more than 30 degree programs offered at King's College London offered within the following schools and departments:
+Students will enrol in degree programs offered at King's College London within the following schools and departments (to be confirmed by King's):

 School of Politics and Economics